Please note This is an Australian website

 Since watering with a cup and bucket is strenuous and time-consuming, in some year's when I have been unwell, or particularly busy, I have planted very few Annuals.

-This year (2010/11) I've been experimenting with using a number of the old black recycling bins in lieu of a raised bed, especially for root vegetables.
+In 2010/11 I experimented with using a number of the old black recycling bins in lieu of a raised bed, especially for root vegetables.

 The annual basil will not germinate until the weather is quite warm.
 I usually grow it in containers and move it around to keep it in the sun.
 Requires rich soil and should never be allowed to dry out.
 The plant often lasts well into winter if sheltered from frost, but really IS annual and does not perennialise.